Secodis/TSS-WEB/README.md

 # Related Standards

-Generally, we aim to incorporate requirements from existing standards and best practices in this field that are suitable to establish baseline security.
-However, not every requirement is integrated here, particularly those that address edge cases or are overly specific.
+Generally, TSS-WEB aims to incorporate requirements from existing standards and best practices in this field that are suitable to establish baseline security.
+However, that does not mean that every requirement is integrated, particularly those that address edge case or too specific scenarios.

-The following table outlines the coverage of the perhaps most important standards in this field.
+The following table outlines the coverage of some important standards in this area.

 | Standard  | Coverage |
 | ------------- | ------------- |